Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Conclusions

-We have considered three possible sources of circumstellar material, but further studies are needed to verify if any of them are consistent with the observations: \begin{enumerate} \item \emph{Fallback accretion.} Merger simulations predict that material ejected on eccentric orbits during the merger event could fall back and accrete onto the WD on long timescales.
-As J1901 is most likely a merger remnant, a reservoir of circumstellar material could be provided by the fallback of bound ejecta, although no simulations have explored such long timescales, and it is not clear if a low level of fallback accretion is still possible hundreds of Myrs after the merger. \item \emph{Disrupted planetary body.} A reservoir of circumstellar material could be created by the tidal disruption of a planetary body, like a comet, an asteroid or a small planet.
-Such tidal disruptions of rocky bodies on high-eccentricity orbits are common around normal WDs, and X-rays from accretion of planetary material consistent with the ones detected in J1901 have recently been observed from a polluted WD \citep{cunningham2022}.
-No current studies however, have explored the dynamical effects of a double WD merger on a planetary system, and it is not clear if a reservoir of planetary bodies could have survived the evolution of the system. \item \emph{Magnetically driven wind.} A small plasma outflow lifted from the stellar surface along open field lines could form internal shocks or disturb the magnetosphere, inducing reconnections, yielding X-rays.
-The necessary energy would be drawn from the white-dwarf rotational energy.
-No studies have been performed on magnetically driven winds in such an extreme regime, however, and it is not clear if the rotating magnetic field could successfully extract a sizeable wind from the surface of the WD.
+We have considered three possible sources of circumstellar material, but further studies are needed to verify if any of them are consistent with the observations: \begin{enumerate} \item Fallback accretion.
+Eccentric merger ejecta may fall back and supply material at late times.
+Simulations, however, have not yet probed timescales of hundreds of millions of years after the merger, so it remains unclear whether a low level of accretion can persist until the present day. \item Disrupted planetary body.
+The tidal disruption of a comet, asteroid, or small planet could be a source of circumstellar material, as is observed in polluted WDs.
+However, the survival and long-term stability of planetary reservoirs after a double-WD merger remain unexplored. \item Magnetically driven wind.
+A weak plasma outflow along open field lines could produce X-rays through shocks or reconnection powered by WD rotation.
+Winds in this extreme magnetic and rapidly rotating regime have not yet been modelled, and whether a magnetic wind could extract enough material from the surface of the WD to power the observed X-rays remains to be demonstrated. \end{enumerate}